What is autism?

 Genetic predisposition seems to play an important role in autism.
 Identical twins seem to be more likely to have autism than fraternal twins or other siblings.
 Language problems are also more common among relatives of children with autism.
 Changes in chromosomes and other neurological problems are also more common in families with autism.

-Family income, parenting/education, lifestyle, race or religious affiliation do not appear to affect the risks of autism.
+Family income, parenting/education, lifestyle, race or religious affiliation do not appear to affect the development of autism.